Siva-Subramaniam-DS/app-analysis/README.md

 The footer is positioned at the bottom of the page, ensuring consistent layout regardless of the amount of content.

 ``` 6.
 JavaScript: ```
-<script src="static/app.js"></script> links to an external JavaScript file located in the static directory, which likely contains scripts for handling the date and time display and other interactive features on the page.
+"script source "static/app.js"" links to an external JavaScript file located in the static directory, which likely contains scripts for handling the date and time display and other interactive features on the page.

 ``` 7.
 Templating and Dynamic Content: ```
 The page uses Jinja2 templating (e.g., {{ playstore_info['App'] }}) to inject dynamic content from the Flask backend into the HTML.
 This allows for server-side rendering of app data, sentiment results, and error messages based on the user's input.